DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

 In this case, however, we will not use an existing function, but we will provide our own.

-I am focused on identifying the years when the winner did not win any stage, *i.e.* identifying the year when the `stage_and_tour` column only contains FALSE values.
+We are focused on identifying the years when the winner did not win any stage, *i.e.* identifying the year when the `stage_and_tour` column only contains FALSE values.

-There are several ways to test that, but I will take advantage of one property of the boolean FALSE, which is also equal to 0 in R. Only FALSE values thus mean that the sum of the vector is 0 (0 + 0 + 0 + 0 + 0 ..).
+There are several ways to test that, but we will take advantage of one property of the boolean FALSE, which is also equal to 0 in R. Only FALSE values thus mean that the sum of the vector is 0 (0 + 0 + 0 + 0 + 0 ..).
 We will hence test for which years the sum of all boolean values from